What are photochromic sunglasses and how do they work?

 What are photochromic sunglasses?

-Photochromic lenses are also referred to as transition lenses or light-responsive lenses.
-They darken when exposed to sunlight and return to clear lenses when indoors.
+Photochromic lenses are also sometimes referred to as light-responsive lenses.
+They darken when exposed to sunlight and return to relatively clear lenses with a subtle tint when indoors.
 This means wearers can use one pair of glasses for both vision correction and tinted sun protection.

-In both their clear and activated states, photochromic lenses absorb harmful ultraviolet (UV) light regardless of light conditions.
-This means they help keep your eyes healthy over time, making them a great choice for everyday use.
+Photochromic lenses absorb harmful ultraviolet (UV) light regardless of light conditions.
+This means they help keep your eyes healthier over time, making them a convenient option for everyday use.

 How do photochromic sunglasses work?